Phago1/carte_territoire/README.md

 ---- preprocessor.py ----

 ----registry.py ----
-The functions to save the metrics and the model's parameters and the model.
+The functions to save the metrics and the model's parameters and another to save the model.

 -------------------------